stolostron/rhacm-docs/_pages/arch_builds.md

 ## Set up local build

-Makes you are logged on to the VPN before completing the following steps to build locally.
+Make sure you are logged on to the VPN before completing the following steps to build locally:

 1. Install homebrew, if you don't already have it installed.
 2. Download the build script to a folder of your choice from the master branch at: